Temps and termites are on the rise. Schedule your free inspection today.

 800-837-5520 Call us for a free quote Contact us

-How to get rid of rodents in your garden
+How to keep rodents out of your garden or yard

 Rodents are unwanted in gardens because of the damage they can cause to fruit, vegetables, seeds, bulbs, plants, and containers.
 They can also expose people and pets to various diseases and parasites.
 However, rodents love gardens as gardens provide them with both shelter and readily available food sources.